DariaClem/Reverse-Polish-notation/README.md

 5
 ```

-3. You are given as input an instruction in the assembly language of the considered arithmetic processor.
-It is requested to be displayed in the standard output the evaluation of the instruction. (***Note***: in this instruction, unlike the one from exercise 2, there are variables introduced by _let_.
-It is guaranteed that all operations will be unsigned).
+3. An instruction in the assembly language of the specified arithmetic processor is given as input.
+It is required to display the evaluation of the instruction in the standard output.
+(Note: Unlike the instruction in exercise 2, this instruction contains variables introduced by let.
+All operations are guaranteed to be unsigned.)

 _Example:_